realworldocaml/book/book/compiler-frontend/README.md

 In this case, the `@@deprecated` annotation is only attached to the `Planets` module, and the human-readable argument string can redirect developers to the newer code.

-A warning can also be attached to an individual expression.
-In the next example, the `warn_on_literal_pattern` indicates that the argument to the type constructor should not be pattern matched upon with a constant literal.
+Finally, an attribute can also be attached to an individual expression.
+In the next example, the `@warn_on_literal_pattern` attribute indicates that the argument to the type constructor should not be pattern matched upon with a constant literal.

 ```ocaml env=main
 # type program_result =